BioinformaticsToolsmith/LtrDetector/README.md

 14. Polupurine Tract end coordinate.
 15. Strand on chromosome (+ or -).
 16. Percentage of purines in Polypurine Tract (0-100).
+17. TG motif start coordinate.
+18. CA motif end coordinate.

 Dashes on any column pertaining to the Target Site Duplication or Polypurine Tract indicate that no such element was found.

+This output format provides up to three alternatives for the boundary of the element.
+Columns 2 and 3 are set to be immediately inside of the TSDs if they exist, otherwise they are the boundaries denoted by the alignment adjustment step.
+Columns 4 and 7 report the alignment adjusted boundaries directly.
+Columns 17 and 18 report the boundaries based on the TG..CA box, if one exists.

 ### To run visualization tool: